 Kat and Joy talk about archery and the impact of losing her Dad in her early 20s

 Kat: You were never told that you can’t do anything because you are a woman?

 I even walked into an archery shop in the middle of Massachusetts and I said to the guy who ran the shop that I wanted to go to the Olympics in archery… and he didn’t laugh at me!
 He gave me the bow and said “Ok, let’s get started!”, and so began a journey of five years trying to make the Olympic team from 2003 to 2008.
-I have to say I have probably always been the type person that just goes for things, but I also been in an environment where it was encouraged.
+I have to say I have probably always been the type of person that just goes for things, but I’ve been in an environment where it was encouraged.

 I was 21 when my Dad died.
 That’s really when I said I am going to go after my dreams because suddenly I felt like life is too short.
 I remember calling my mom on my way to the archery national championships and I said “Mom, if I get 25th in the country, I am going to quit my job and I am going to train for the Olympics.”
-She didn’t say no. She just said “Okay, If that’s what you want to do, go for it.”
+She didn’t say no. She just said, “Okay, If that’s what you want to do, go for it.”
 I called her two days later and I was exactly 25th and I said, “I am going for it and I very vividly remember her saying, “That’s amazing.”
 She supported me the whole way.
-I had to create my own crowdfunding campaign before crowdfunding existed, I had to create my website before people individually created personal websites, and I updated my website on regular basis like you are on twitter now.
+I had to create my own crowdfunding campaign before crowdfunding existed, I had to create my website before people individually created personal websites, and I updated my website on a regular basis like you are on Twitter now.
 Back then Twitter didn’t exist, Facebook didn’t exist, none of these existed back in 2003.